uo bar

 Syllabus) (next taught: TBA)

-UGST 112: Health Sciences Academic Residential Community (ARC) seminar (next taught: Fall 2023)
+UGST 112: Health Sciences Academic Residential Community (ARC) seminar (next taught: TBA)

 Research Interests, Publications, and External Grant Support

-1) The influence of social and environmental factors on health (including chronic and infectious/parasitic diseases, as well as mental health issues)
+• The influence of social and environmental factors on health, including chronic and infectious/parasitic diseases, as well as mental health issues

-2) Human adaptation to environmental stressors (including physiological adaptation to cold stress and immune responses to parasites)
+• Human adaptation to environmental stressors such as physiological adaptation to cold stress

-I have published in a wide range of outlets, including American Journal of Human Biology, The Lancet, Proceedings of the National Academy of Sciences, Psychoneuroendocrinology, American Journal of Epidemiology, and The New York Times (see my list of publications and my Google Scholar Profile).
+I have published in a wide range of outlets, including American Journal of Human Biology, The Lancet, Proceedings of the National Academy of Sciences, Psychoneuroendocrinology, American Journal of Epidemiology, Journal of Nutrition, Current Anthropology, and The New York Times (see my list of publications and my Google Scholar Profile).

 My research has been supported by the National Science Foundation, National Institutes of Health (including the National Institute on Aging, the National Institute on Child Health and Human Development, the National Institute on Minority Health and Health Disparities, and the National Institute on Drug Abuse), the Wenner-Gren Foundation for Anthropological Research, the L.S.B.
 Leakey Foundation, the Forensic Science Foundation, and the World Health Organization.